flutter-news-app-full-source-code/core/README.md

 ## 🔑 Access and Licensing

-`ht_shared` is source-available as part of the Headlines Toolkit ecosystem.
+`core` is source-available as part of the Headlines Toolkit ecosystem.

 To acquire a commercial license for building unlimited news applications, please visit the [Headlines Toolkit GitHub organization page](https://github.com/headlines-toolkit)